The ‘Nepo Babies’ of the House of Representatives

 While the rest of the House might not have a family member who also served in Congress, dozens of other representatives have relatives that have served in political office or another political capacity.
 Some of those relationships instilled in current House members an appreciation and interest in public service.
 Others provided now-members a more substantial leg up early in their careers.

 California Democrat Mark DeSaulnier’s father had a long career in Massachusetts politics as a state legislator and judge, though it ended in scandal and his disbarment.
-Across the aisle, Michelle Steel’s husband is a former chairman of the California GOP.
+His new Democratic colleague Kevin Mullin is the son of Gene Mullin, a two-time mayor of South San Francisco and former state assemblyman.
+And across the aisle, Michelle Steel’s husband is a former chairman of the California GOP.

 Connecticut Democrat Rosa DeLauro’s mother, Luisa DeLauro, was a New Haven alderwoman; DeLauro, who had a successful career as a political operative before running for Congress, is married to top Democratic pollster Stan Greenberg.